Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 ------

 Unions, in software engineering, are a way of storing different types in the same section of memory.
 They're typically broken into two flavors, tagged and untagged.
-"Tagged" simply means the type is part of data, so you can only access the data _as_ the type that it is.
+"Tagged" simply means the type is part of the data, so you can only access the data _as_ the type that it is.
 We use tagged unions in Rust all the time, and they're perfectly safe:

 ```rust